 Is it really this simple?

-So we are now educated and with all this knowledge fresh in our minds, we thought we would share this information with you.
+So, since we are now educated and have all this knowledge fresh in our minds, we thought we would share this information with you.
 I wish we had known a lot of this three years ago, and even though we did our research then, we never really understood our full solar needs.

 This is what we have in and on our van: